-Click on a button to make your reservation.
-ONE PERSON PER FORM please.
+Click on a button to make a reservation for your bubble.

-(If the buttons are not showing the proper dates, please refresh your browser.)
+(If the button is not showing the proper date, please refresh your browser.)

-- that they are not experiencing any symptoms of COVID-19 (examples include a new cough, headache, weakness, fever, difficulty breathing, etc.);
+- that no-one is experiencing any symptoms of COVID-19 (examples include a new cough, headache, weakness, fever, difficulty breathing, etc.);

 Register for a Sunday in-person service